jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 ## The Abstraction of the Abstract Factory Pattern
 An Abstract Factory Pattern is an extension of the [Factory Pattern]( https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factories) concept.

-A __Factory__ is a concrete class that returns a concrete instance to resolve an abstract reference.
+A  __Factory__ is a class that returns a concrete instance for an abstract reference.
 An __Abstract Factory__ is an interface that declares a set of __Factory__ methods each of which return concrete instances for those __Factory__ methods such that the set of returned references are consistent.
-It’s abstract so that different sets of consistent concrete instances can be resolved.
+It’s abstract to allow different sets of consistent instances.
 See what I mean about this being a difficult pattern as the first one in the GoF.

 It's not quite as confusing as it sounds in its summary.
 I'll layer it in a few concepts at a time.